ChangelogBook a demoSign up

 3. Select the parent model connected to your realtime event.

-Any existing audience can become a same-session audience once it includes a realtime event condition.
+Any existing audience can become a realtime audience once it includes a realtime event condition.

 Step 4: Add a realtime event condition